-\Students are surveyed at the start of the year to determine which topic areas are of most interest to the class and teaching plans are structured accordingly.
+Students are surveyed at the start of the year to determine which topic areas are of most interest to the class and teaching plans are structured accordingly.
 A wide variety of authentic materials are used including articles from magazines, news websites for young people, the "Language Perfect" website and other online resources such as "The Language Gym", "Textivate" and "Teachvid".
 Contemporary music and film are included in this course.
-You will also have the chance to enter a speaking competition to win a home stay trip to New Caledonia.